a7madgamal/typespy/README.md

 Then you have to define your typespy npm task like this ` "typespy": "TYPESPY_PORT_NUM=1234 typespy"`

-You must also pass the same options to the babel plugin like this
+You must also pass the same options to the babel plugin like this:

-- `global`: defaults to window, change it if you want to attach the global function somewhere else
+- `global`: defaults to window, change it if you want to attach the global function somewhere else.
-- `magicWord`: defaults to `spy`, change it if you prefer another comment keyword
+- `magicWord`: defaults to `spy`, change it if you prefer another comment keyword.
-- `fnName`: defaults to `_typespy_`
+- `fnName`: defaults to the value of DEFAULT*FN_NAME which is `\_typespy*`.

 ```json
 {